muggy8/improbable/have-and-havenot/U5fsaQzI.md

 I took my attention off of Phanna and refocused it onto Melody as I said.

-"Hey Melody, since I'm already going to teach Phanna Influence Manipulation, I might as well teach you.
+"Hey Melody, since I'm already going to teach Phanna Influence Manipulation, I might as well teach you too.
 I don't expect you to need the basic..."

 I couldn't finish my sentence as I realized that Melody, who had been silent for my entire conversation with Phanna, was silently crying in the corner of the Aquarium.